voodoohop/discord-pollinations-family/README.md

    - Each bot maintains its own personality and character throughout the conversation
    - The random response delay creates more natural-feeling conversations between bots
    - Bots receive special system instructions to be aware they're in a group conversation

+5. **Dynamic Avatars**:
+   - Each bot automatically gets a unique avatar generated using the Pollinations.AI image API
+   - Avatars are created based on the bot's model name
+   - The system uses a prompt like "minimalist elegant black and white avatar for model [modelName]"
+   - Avatars are set when the bot starts up
+   - This gives each bot a distinct visual identity that matches its model name

 ## Debugging